Apply to become a notified body or identify a notified body.

 Notified body verification stickers correspondence and pricing

-Occasionally, RD receives queries regarding verification stickers.
+Occasionally, OPSS receives queries regarding verification stickers.
 Read more on the following page about how to order stickers and how much they cost.